 badgley_brian1.gif

 Brian Badgley (ECOL, MS '02) received a 2001 Knauss Marine Policy Fellowship through which he worked in NOAA's National Ocean Service in the National Estuarine Research Reserve System prior to receiving his M.S.
 During his graduate career in the MEES Program under the guidance of Dr. Ken Sebens, he researched nutrient dynamics on coral reefs at the Bermuda Biological Station for Research and was a teaching assistant for a Biological Oceanography class and associated lab.
 Following graduation, Brian was the Coordinator of the Rookery Bay National Estuarine Research Reserve Coastal Institute in Florida and then was hired to head up the Coastal Institute (which is part of the NERR System Coastal Training Program, and serves as an objective, regional forum for the training of professionals involved in coastal decisions in Southwest Florida.
-Eventually Brian returned to school for a Ph.D. in Biology from the University of South Florida and is now an Assistant Professor at Virginia Tech in the Crop & Soil Environmental Science department.
-See http://www.cses.vt.edu/people/tenure/badgley.html for his current profile.
-(2/13)
+Eventually, Brian returned to school for a Ph.D. in Biology from the University of South Florida and is now an Associate Professor at Virginia Tech in the School of Plant & Environmental Sciences department.
+Click here for his current profile.
+(7/24)

 bauer_laurie1.gif

 Laurie Bauer (FISH, MS '06) began her M.S. degree in the MEES program at the University of Maryland in 2002.
 Her research, conducted at the Chesapeake Biological Lab under the supervision of Dr. Thomas Miller, focused on the over-wintering mortality of blue crabs in the Chesapeake Bay.
 In 2006, Laurie received a Knauss Fellowship Award and spent her fellowship year in NOAA's National Ocean Service Biogeography program where her work focused on the assessment of habitat and organisms in the National Marine Sanctuaries.
-Laurie has remained with NOAA and is currently employed as a Marine Ecologist in the Center for Coastal Monitoring and Assessment.
-(2/13)
+Laurie remained as a Marine Ecologist in NOAA’s Center for Coastal Monitoring and Assessment, but is now currently employed at the Federal Energy Regulatory Commission.

 clark_kelton1.jpg